unicode-org/message-format-wg/exploration/variable-mutability.md

 An _input-declaration_ is not required for each external variable.
-A _local-declaration_ takes precedence and does not cause an error if a similarly named external variable is passed to the formatter _without_ a corresponding _input-declaration_ in the message.
+A _local-declaration_ takes precedence and does not cause an error if an identically named external variable is passed to the formatter _without_ a corresponding _input-declaration_ in the message.

 The use case of chaining operations on a variable with a single name is not supported here,